Michael Jackson (radio commentator): Personal life and death

 In 1965, Jackson married Alana Ladd, daughter of actor Alan Ladd and his agent, Sue Carol.
 Alana died in 2014.
-The couple had three children, Alan Jackson, Alisa Magno, and Devon Jackson, and five grandchildren.
+The couple had three children, Alan Jackson, Alisa Magno, and Devon Jackson, and six grandchildren, Lucky, Taylor, Adeline, Emily, Amelia, and Hugo.

 Jackson died at his home in Los Angeles following a long battle with Parkinson's disease, on 15 January 2022, at the age of 87.

 Awards

 Jackson was repeatedly voted Outstanding Radio Personality of the Year.
 His peers recognised his entertaining and probing style with four Golden Mike Awards for excellence in radio broadcasting.
 In 1997–98, he was voted Number One Radio Talk Show Host of the Year.
 He was inducted into the Radio Hall of Fame in 2003.
 He was a Member of the Order of the British Empire and of France's Ordre national du Mérite.
 He held an honorary Doctorate of Laws from California Western School of Law.

 He has a star on the Hollywood Walk of Fame.
 When the pop singer of the same name died on 25 June 2009, the singer's star on the Walk of Fame was blocked off due to the premiere of the film Brüno at nearby Grauman's Chinese Theatre.
 Fans of the singer started a makeshift memorial at the (near-identical, except for the "category" symbols below the name for which a radio symbol was on the radio personality's star and a record below the singer's) star belonging to the radio personality instead.
 Jackson posted on his website: "I am willingly loan[ing] it to him and, if it would bring him back, he can have it.
 He was a real star.
 Sinatra, Presley, The Beatles, and Michael Jackson."